kylekariuki93/kyle-kariuki93/README.md

 #### MY CURRENT COURSEWORK
-+*Am currently focused on creating good digital profile that will showcase may projects in future and provide information to any interested party.*
+*Am currently focused on creating good digital profile that will showcase may projects in future and provide information to any interested party.*
 + *Im working on starting my project that will showcase what i do to the public.*

 ##### MY OBJECTIVES